TechGardens/gardens.github.io/_posts/2024-05-17-missing_values_conditional_expectation.md

 For this reason, another method for determining missing values is needed.
 In this article, we will explore and test conditional expectation as an alternative approach.
 Conditional expectation takes into account the relationships between features, providing a potentially more accurate and context-aware way to handle missing data.
 By leveraging the dependencies among variables, we aim to fill in the gaps more effectively and preserve the integrity of the dataset.

-Before we dive in, it's important to note that while I'm excited to share my discoveries, I want to acknowledge that there may already exist prior scientific research on this topic.
-This article stands as my independent investigation, aiming to validate and demonstrate the effectiveness of conditional expectation through practical experimentation.
+Before we dive in, I want to acknowledge that there may already exist prior scientific research on this topic.
+This article stands as my independent investigation, aiming to validate and demonstrate the effectiveness of conditional expectation through practical implementation.

 ### Why data integrity suffers? - short example